-- Loyd Ray Farms The Company partnered with Duke University to develop a pilot-scale, sixty-five kilowatt (kW) swine waste-to-energy facility, which initiated operation and began producing renewable energy in 2011.
+- Loyd Ray Farms The Company partnered with Duke University to develop a pilot-scale, sixty-five kilowatt ("kW") swine waste-to-energy facility, which initiated operation and began producing renewable energy in 2011.
 Jennings Exhibit No. 12 summarizes the project's progress through December 31, 2017. - Marshall Solar Site Algorithm In 2017, the Company continued to work with UNCC on a project to utilize the operational data to design and implement an autonomous active and reactive power dispatch algorithm with PV farms and/or Battery Energy Storage system on any feeder considering DMS coordination.
-The results of this project can be found in Jennings Confidential Exhibit No. 13. - Mini-DVAR Project In 2016, the Company started a project to investigate a new technology manufactured by American Superconductor Corporation which makes a device called Mini-DVAR.
+The results of this project can be found in Jennings Confidential Exhibit No. 13.

+- Mini-DVAR Project In 2016, the Company started a project to investigate a new technology manufactured by American Superconductor Corporation which makes a device called Mini-DVAR.
 This device can potentially be used for voltage stability/VAR support for renewable energy applications such as voltage compliance, grid reliability, efficiency, energy savings and grid integration of distributed PV.
 The project also included engineering design of a protection scheme with Schweitzer Engineering Laboratories, and the procurement of switch gear from ABB.
-In 2017, the Company completed the following tasks of the project: (1) power quality meter installation for base line data collection; (2) design and implementation of the direct transfer trip for the mini-DVAR device: (3) mini-DVAR device field installation and
+In 2017, the Company completed the following tasks of the project: (1) power quality meter installation for base line data collection; (2) design and implementation of the direct transfer trip for the minidevice; mini-DVAR device field DVAR (3) installation commissioning; and (4) test run of the mini-DVAR to verify it is fully functional.
+This project will continue in 2018. - Rocky Mountain Institute ("RMI") The Company participates in eLab, a forum sponsored by RMI, composed of a number of North Carolina and nationally based entities, and organized to overcome barriers to economic deployment of distributed energy resources in the U.S. electric sector.
+Specifically, the Company seeks to gauge customer desires related to

-- commissioning; and (4) test run of the mini-DVAR to verify it is fully functional.
-This project will continue in 2018. - Rocky Mountain Institute (RMI) The Company participates in eLab, a forum sponsored by RMI, composed of a number of North Carolina and nationally based entities, and organized to overcome barriers to economic deployment of distributed energy resources in the U.S. electric sector.
-Specifically, the Company seeks to gauge customer desires related to distributed resources and provide ideas of potential long-term solutions for distributed energy resources and microgrids. - Swine Extrusion/Poultry Mortality The Animal and Poultry Waste Management Center (APWMC) at NC State University In 2017, the Company began support of the various projects being undertaken by the APWMC.
-The initial work is centered on drying swine lagoon solids and poultry mortalities at a farm-based level to create a higher MMBtu fuel that can be safely and easily transported to a central plant for combustion.
+- distributed resources and provide ideas of potential long-term solutions for distributed energy resources and microgrids. - Swine Extrusion/Poultry Mortality The Animal and Poultry Waste Management Center ("APWMC") at NC State University In 2017, the Company began support of the various projects being undertaken by the APWMC.
+The initial work is centered on drying swine lagoon solids and poultry mortalities at a farm- based level to create a higher MMBtu fuel that can be safely and easily transported to a central plant for combustion.
 A detailed description of the project along with future testing plans can be found in Jennings Confidential Exhibit No. 14.

-The Commission finds that the costs incurred to fund the foregoing research activities during the test period are costs reasonably and prudently incurred to fund research that encourages the development of renewable energy efficiency, or improved air quality, and that these costs are incremental costs recoverable pursuant to N.C.G.S. § 62-133.8(h)(1)(b).
-The Commission further finds that the total costs incurred to fund these research activities during the test period are within the \$1 million annual limit provided in N.C.G.S. § 62-133.8(h)(1)(b).
-In addition, the Commission finds that the Company has complied with the requirement to file study results or information about how to access study results for research conducted with REPS rider funds and that it is appropriate to require DEC to continue to include that information in future REPS rider applications.
-Therefore, the Commission concludes that DEC should be allowed to recover these incremental costs through the REPS rider charges authorized by this order.
+The Commission concludes that the research activities funded by DEC during the test period are renewable research and development costs recoverable under G.S. § 62-133.8(h)(1)(b) and that such research costs included in the test period are within the \$1 million annual limit provided in that statute.
+The Commission further concludes that the Company has complied with the requirement to file study results or information about how to access study results for research conducted with REPS rider finds.
+The Company shall continue to include that information in future REPS rider applications.

-The evidence supporting these findings of fact is found in the testimony and exhibits of DEC witnesses Jennings and Williams, as well as in the affidavits of Public Staff witnesses Johnson and Lucas.
+The evidence for these findings of fact is found in DEC's Application and in the testimony and exhibits of DEC witnesses Jennings and Williams, as well as in the affidavits of Public Staff witnesses Johnson and Lucas.